 - Lastly, some other documentation may be required to get your loan approved by your lender.
 The lender will require your driver license’s copy or the copy of your state ID card.
 Your social security number (SSN) and your signature will also be required.
 These are the minor details which will allow the lender to get your credit report and ensuring your credit score is above par.

 More fees are connected to the interest rate such as the fees paid to the broker or the lender.
 These accumulate up points which affect your interest rate.
-The higher the points you have, the lower the interest rate you pay.
-Points are obtained by prices.
+The higher the points you are charged, the lower the interest rate you pay.
+The amount of points charged are obtained by loan amount.
 A single point would cost 1% of the loan amount and hence reduce your interest rate by a significant margin.
 In the case of 1%, the interest rate goes down 0.25%.
 Generically talking, people who plan to live the home for long terms such as ten years or more should really consider the points system as it would affect the whole price a lot and make the interest rates lower for the life of the loan which would be longer in case of people who want to live in the home for long term.

 The final thing that affects the interest rate is something we’ve already talked about.
 The borrower’s financial profile matters the most here.
 Credit history, current credit score, assets (personal), worthiness, credibility and the amount they can provide as down payment.